ConservationInternational/resilienceatlas/frontend/README.md

 1. Go to GitHub Actions in the repository
 2. Select the appropriate workflow:
-   - "ECS Deploy - Staging" for staging
+   - "EC2 Deploy - Staging" for staging
-   - "ECS Deploy - Production" for production
+   - "EC2 Deploy - Production" for production
 3. Click "Run workflow" and select the branch

 For more details, see:
-- `.github/SECRETS.md` - Required secrets configuration
+- [scripts/README.md](../scripts/README.md) - Setup and deployment guide
-- `DOCKER.md` - Docker and deployment guide
+- `DOCKER.md` - Docker and development guide

 ## Contribution rules